Auraria Campus: PE/Event Center

 This building includes a 5,000 square foot fitness center, climbing wall, basketball courts, dance studio, racquetball/squash courts, as well as other multipurpose activity spaces.
 MSU Denver's Roadrunner basketball team plays here.
 Classes in Zumba, salsa dancing, and other physical activities are held here.
 The building also houses intramural and club sports.

 Kenneth King Academic & Performing Arts Center

-The King Center houses six performing spaces: three permanently assigned production studios, a 200-seat Recital Hall; 520-seat Concert Hall; and a 300-seat Courtyard Theatre.
+The King Center houses six performing spaces: three permanently assigned production studios, a 200-seat Recital Hall; 520-seat Concert Hall; and a 200-seat Courtyard Theatre.
 There are dressing rooms, green room, recording studio, music electronics lab, classroom space, box office, scene shop, paint shop, and costume shop.
-All spaces are fully equipped with state-of-the-art equipment and a variety of spaces for exhibiting fine art.
+All spaces are equipped for exhibiting art.
 The entire facility has over 180000 sqft dedicated to the education of the student and development of the student who wishes to go into the performance of the arts.

 Auraria Library

 Built in 1976, the library houses over one million volumes and makes available electronically many hundreds of thousands of additional titles.
 Auraria Library is the busiest academic library in the state of Colorado.
 Auraria Library is a member of the Colorado Alliance of Research Libraries.
 Also, the library is a federal depository library and has a sizable collection of government documents.
 The library's collection of Colorado state publications is also comprehensive.